The Inside Scoop on Louisiana Gumbo

 Prejean’s: Based in Lafayette, Prejean’s is known for award-winning gumbo and their pheasant, quail and andouille gumbo is a favorite at the New Orleans Jazz and Heritage Festival.

-Thanks to the folks at the Southern Foodways Alliance and Tabasco, you can really dig into our gumbo heritage by exploring The Southern Gumbo Trail.
+Discover more restaurants in Louisiana.
+You can also dive deeper in to the history and heritage of gumbo by exploring The Southern Gumbo Trail.
 Their website includes an interactive map, recipes and oral histories by locals known for their gumbo.